The Rainbow Songs Holistic Approach to Learning Music

-The Rainbow Songs approach to teaching and learning music comes from the belief that there is interconnectedness between music, movement and language that support each other through the learning process.
+The Rainbow Songs holistic approach to teaching and learning music stems from the fact that music, movement and language are interconnected

-Let’s briefly define the three points on the triangle:
+The Triangle above shows this interconnectedness.
+Let’s briefly explain the three points on the triangle:

 - Music – The structured organization of sound made up of melody, rhythm, and harmony.